brandnewchoppa/gau-tensorflow/README.md

 model = Transformer(
     emb_dim = 128,        # embedding dimension
     n_tokens = 50256      # number of tokens used in the vocabulary
-)
+    depth = 4             # number of blocks stacked in the model )

 x = tf.random.uniform([1, 512], 0, 50256, 'int64')